Western Maryland Railway: 19th century

+20th century

 The Fuller Syndicate, led by George Gould, purchased a controlling interest in the WM in 1902 and made plans for westward expansion of the system.

-In 1904 the WM completed construction of a large marine terminal at Port Covington, on the Patapsco River in Baltimore, to support the Gould organization's expansion plans.
-The terminal facilities included coal, grain and merchandise piers, overhead cranes, 11 rail yards, warehouses, a roundhouse, a turntable and a machine shop.
-In the 1920s rotary dumpers for coal and coke were installed, and a large grain elevator.
+In 1904, the WM completed construction of a large marine terminal at Port Covington, on the Patapsco River in Baltimore, to support the Gould organization's expansion plans.
+The terminal facilities included coal, grain and merchandise piers, overhead cranes, eleven rail yards, warehouses, a roundhouse, a turntable and a machine shop.
+During the 1920s, rotary dumpers for coal and coke were installed, and a large grain elevator.

+Construction to Durbin was complete by 1903.
+With the acquisition of the WVC&P in 1905, the C&I became part of WM and this line became the Durbin Subdivision.

-In 1907 the syndicate acquired several railroad companies, including the George's Creek and Cumberland Railroad (GC&C), which had built a line west through the Cumberland Narrows, and then south to Lonaconing, Maryland.
+In 1907, the syndicate acquired several railroad companies, including the George's Creek and Cumberland Railroad (GC&C), which had built a line west through the Cumberland Narrows, and then south to Lonaconing, Maryland.
 Using the portion of the line through the Narrows, the Connellsville Extension was built west from Cumberland to Connellsville, Pennsylvania, beginning in 1910, and it was completed in 1912.
 At Connellsville the WM connected with the Pittsburgh and Lake Erie Railroad (P&LE).

-In 1915 the WM obtained trackage rights on a B&O line from Bowest Junction (2 miles south of Connellsville) to Chiefton, West Virginia, which provided access to coal mines in the area west of Fairmont, West Virginia.
+In 1915, the WM obtained trackage rights on a B&O line from Bowest Junction, 2 miles south of Connellsville, to Chiefton, West Virginia, which provided access to coal mines in the area west of Fairmont, West Virginia.

 The GC&C line provided the WM with access to mines in the Georges Creek Valley.
-In 1927 the WM abandoned some of the GC&C track and accessed additional mines in the area through trackage rights on the Cumberland and Pennsylvania Railroad (C&P).
+In 1927, the WM abandoned some of the GC&C track and accessed additional mines in the area through trackage rights on the Cumberland and Pennsylvania Railroad (C&P).
 In 1944 the WM purchased the C&P, and formally merged the operations in 1953.

-Although never a giant, the Connellsville subdivision of WM handled through midwest fast freight traffic and coal from company-owned mines near Fairmont and Somerset, Pennsylvania.
+Although never a giant, the Connellsville subdivision of WM handled through-midwest fast freight traffic and coal from company-owned mines near Fairmont and Somerset, Pennsylvania.

 WM opened a passenger station in Cumberland and one in Hagerstown in 1913.
 The Cumberland station contained the offices for the Western Division.
-Today the building is called Canal Place, a facility operated by the National Park Service, and includes the station for the Western Maryland Scenic Railroad and a visitors center for the C&O Canal National Historic Park.
-It was added to the National Register of Historic Places in 1973.
+The building, which is called Canal Place, is operated by the National Park Service and includes the station for the Western Maryland Scenic Railroad and a visitors center for the C&O Canal National Historical Park.
+The Cumberland site was added to the National Register of Historic Places in 1973.
 The Hagerstown station was added to the National Register of Historic Places in 1976.